barackd222/s2v-iia-nodejs-sphero-apis/README.md

 # Speed to Value Workshop - Sphero In Action

-1) Create a folder where you want to download the NPM nodules
+1) Create a folder where you want to download the NPM nodules, for example:

 mkdir robot && cd robot

-2) Download the required modeules:
+2) Download the required modules:

 npm install sphero serialport